Wednesday, June 29, 2011

 Permanent Storage

-This happened lately when the Merkel administration called in an Ethics Commission to recommend abandoning nuclear energy in Germany.
+This happened lately when the Merkel administration called an Ethics Commission to recommend abandoning nuclear energy in Germany.
 For me, this was once more all about stupefying the people (Volksverdummung) as the government had previously decided to shut down our nuclear power stations.
 They just wanted to cover their ... with a recommendation of the Ethics Commission to be used when our electric lights become low in later years.

 Strangely enough, a shortage in kilowatts may happen not so much in winter but in summer.
 When all the rivers are low on water, the nuclear reactors in France must work on reduced power and are not willing to export electricity.